 - Ensure that your vehicle's tires are properly inflated.
-See Section 7-2 and Section 8 for instructions. - The trailer tires should be inflated to the pressure recommended by the trailer er manufacturer in respect to the total trailer weight.
+See page 366 in Section 7-2 and page 400 in Section 8 for instructions. - The trailer tires should be inflated to the pressure recommended by the trailer manufacturer in respect to the total trailer weight.